How Fitness Therapy Can Help During Drug Rehab Costa Mesa CA

 For those struggling with an addiction, a reduction in stress is one positive aspect associated with fitness therapy.
 Often, our desire to reduce stress levels ends up fueling addiction.
 This can turn stressful situations into one of the biggest triggers to relapse into using again.
-Thankfully, exercise helps to reduce stress levels in the brain by producing endorphins, which are chemicals in the brain that act as natural painkillers.
+Thankfully, exercise helps to reduce stress levels in the brain by producing endorphins, which are chemicals in the brain that act as natural painkillers2.
 Any physical activity that raises the heart rate can help with this process.
 It’s important to find ways to create increased relaxation and reduce the desire to utilize substances as a way to eliminate stress.

-Another benefit associated with fitness therapy with regards to addiction is an increased level of energy.
+Another benefit associated with fitness therapy with regard to addiction is an increased level of energy.
 Exercise causes the body to experience an increase in oxygen, leading to improved energy levels in the body.
-Numerous studies have shown that exercise can improve the brain‘s cognitive functions.
+Numerous studies have shown that exercise can improve the brain‘s cognitive functions3.
 Exercise can boost memory and attention while helping the brain react quicker.
 With sustained exercise, regular daily living activities will begin to take less energy, making tasks easier to perform.
 For individuals in the process of recovery, this can make the process of a substance-free life easier, as many people become accustomed to functioning under their drug of choice.
 Life is often demanding, making an exercise routine an important component of adjusting to a new reality.

 Better State of Mind

 Fitness therapy can also boost one’s mood while also protecting the brain from the potential harm caused by prolonged substance abuse.
 An individual detoxing from a substance will frequently experience intense mood swings since their drug of choice was suppressing many negative emotions.
 This adjustment period can be tough to endure, making the inclusion of a regular fitness therapy practice a helpful tool to alleviate feelings of instability.
 Endorphins released during exercise can produce positive feelings of happiness and euphoria, making mood swings less intense.
-Fitness therapy can also aid the mind by strengthening white matter in the brain potentially damaged by drug or alcohol use.
+Fitness therapy can also aid the mind by strengthening white matter in the brain potentially damaged by drug or alcohol use4.